emilydolson/CSE-830-SS-23/syllabus.md

 ## Course requirements:

-Internet connection, computer, ability to access MediaSpace, Piazza, and Mimir.
+Internet connection, computer, ability to access MediaSpace, Piazza, and Gradescope.

 Note: if you have trouble accessing any of these resources due to geographical restrictions, talk to the instructor and we’ll figure out a solution.